- 1.0 About the Latin America Market

 While this is a low-cost option and works well, most face-to-face meetings are not possible in the current climate.
 It’s also a medium-risk option as locals would be unlikely to do business with you if you can’t demonstrate some level of presence in their region, such as local contacts or mutual network connections.

-As the most high-risk, high-cost method, relocation and incorporation requires a deep understanding of the target market, its legislation for incorporating, and the complex tax and labor laws in each country, which is extremely difficult when going it alone.
+As the most high-risk, high-cost method, relocation, and incorporation require a deep understanding of the target market, its legislation for incorporating, and the complex tax and labor laws in each country, which is extremely difficult when going it alone.

 If relocating employees, there are several considerations like the cost of backfilling each person’s position at home, the process of acquiring visas, the risk of employees being unable to adapt, the slow start when it comes to business development, and the steep learning curve of operating in a foreign country.